 The reduction in bruising and swelling happens fairly quickly between the seventh and tenth days after the procedure.
 By the second week, bruising has usually gone away, but there’s still some swelling.
 Many people feel they can go back to work after the first week, but others may not feel ready.

-The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent collection of blood or fluid within the space under the skin.
+The donor area from which the fat is harvested is typically fitted with a compression garment or bandage to prevent the collection of blood or fluid within the space under the skin.
 Drains are rarely inserted to help draw out excess fluid or blood in cases where a large amount of fat is harvested.
-Patients should see most of the swelling and bruising at the donor site resolve after about 2 – 3 weeks.
+Patients should see most of the swelling and bruising at the donor site resolve after about 2 to 3 weeks.
 The doctor may prescribe antibiotics to guard against infection.
 The American Society of Plastic Surgeons offers additional information about liposuction recovery on its site.